 - (1) Statement from the provider of childcare or care of Disabled Person who is a Household Member of the amount of payment made on a periodic basis by the Applicant and proof of payment (e.g., cancelled check, money order receipt, IRS-1099 Form, etc.). - (2) Third party verification will be required: from employer verifying employment; from employer verifying leave of absence and anticipated return date; letter from educational institution verifying student status; verification of unemployment benefits or self-certification that he/she is seeking employment. - (i) Verification of Medical Deductions.
 This deduction is available to an Elderly or Disabled Family (i.e., in which the Head of Household or spouse is 62 years of age or older or is a Disabled Person).
-The BHA requires third party verification of the following un-reimbursed medical expenses for any Family member paid within the last twelve months.
-The BHA will allow medical deductions in accordance with IRS Topic 502. ÷ - (1) Statement of the cost of medical insurance and the frequency of cost from the provider or in the form of deductions indicated on pay stubs or Social Security statements accompanied by proof of payment; - (2) Receipts for payment of prescriptions and other health care needs.
-Non-prescription health care needs must be documented by both receipts and a statement from a Qualified Health Care Provider of the need for such items (including non-prescription medications, wheelchairs or other disability related aids, etc); - (3) A printout of prescription costs from a pharmacy accompanied by proof of payment by a Family member; - (4) Medical or dental bills for a Family member paid and proof of payment by a Family member.
+The BHA requires third party verification of the following un-reimbursed medical expenses for any Family member paid within the last twelve months: - Statement of the cost of medical insurance and the frequency of cost from the provider or in the form of deductions indicated on pay stubs or Social Security statements accompanied by proof of payment; - (2) Receipts for payment of prescriptions and other health care needs.
+Non-prescription health care needs must be documented by both receipts and a statement from a Qualified Health Care Provider of the need for such items (including non-prescription medications, wheelchairs or other disability related aids, etc); - A printout of prescription costs from a pharmacy accompanied by proof of payment by a Family member; - (4) Medical or dental bills for a Family member paid and proof of payment by a Family member.